Takafuly/mobeos/README.md

-### Main
+### Overview

-This is a repo for the MOBEOS toolkit a mobile app toolkit for the EOS Blockchain
+This is a repo for the MOBEOS toolkit, a mobile app toolkit for the EOS Blockchain

 ## Prerequisites